Accountancy in Luxembourg: Accounting standards

 Annual accounts presented under Lux GAAP must be filed with the Luxembourg Trade Register, also known as Registre du Commerce et des Sociétés (RCS), usually 7 months after year-end.
+Companies that submit their financial statements after this deadline must pay an additional filing fee, which varies depending on how late the filing is.
+The fees range from €50 if the delay exceeds one month to €500 if the delay exceeds four months.
 Annual accounts presented under Lux GAAP must consist of at least a balance sheet, statement of profit and loss, and notes.
 Cash-flow statements are not presented under Lux GAAP in contrast to IFRS.
 Disclosures depend on three criteria according to which companies are classified as either "big", "medium" or "small", i.e. net turnover, balance sheet total and number of full-time employees.
 The latest criteria thresholds are as follows: small companies have less than €8.8 million in net turnover, less than €4.4 million in balance sheet total and less than 50 full-time employees while big companies have over €35 million in net turnover, more than €17.5 million in balance sheet total and over 250 full-time employees.
 Two out of those three criteria must be met for at least two consecutive years in order for the size category to apply.

 For certain types of companies, different recognition criteria may apply, for instance, the option to recognise financial assets at either acquisition cost or fair value is unavailable to investment funds which must necessarily use fair value, as laid out by the Law of 17 December 2010.
 Tax rules significantly affect accounting practice in Luxembourg, for instance, some instruments may qualify as debt instruments under Lux GAAP while they are recognised as equity instruments above, for instance Convertible Preferred Equity Certificates (CPECs) which consist of preference shares which pay an interest to the investor but are accounted for as debt while they would typically meet the recognition criteria as an equity instrument under IAS 32.
 Generally speaking, substance over form has been made a non-mandatory accounting principle with the Law of 30 July 2013, and the legal substance of contracts usually takes precedence under Lux GAAP as opposed to economic substance under IFRS, similar to accounting principles in France.
 Similarly, legal rules applicable to companies in Luxembourg also affect accounting, especially the Law of 10 August 1915 as amended, which constitutes the main law for commercial companies.
 For instance, article 49 of the 1915 Law contains strict rules concerning the purchase of own shares, which translate into a specific accounting treatment whereby the own shares must be neutralised and allocated to a specific reserve.